 We have seen a tremendous outpouring of support in the community.
 We are humbled by the generosity of individuals, nonprofits, and others who are reaching out to offer their support.

 We are working with the Maui Health Foundation to accept Personal Protective Equipment (PPE) donations from the community.

 To donate, visit our COVID-19 Fund page at mauihealth.org/covidrelief.

 The weekly radio segment provides updates and answers questions related to the COVID-19 pandemic.
 The series features executives and doctors with Maui Health and runs on Thursdays at 7:19 a.m. on KPOA 93.5 FM.
-Visit KPOA.com to fill out a survey to submit your question for consideration.
+Visit KPOA.com or e-mail firstname.lastname@example.org to submit your question for consideration.